Characterizing classification datasets: a study of meta-features for meta-learning: Discussion

 \subsection{Hyperparameter values}

-Another important aspect that impacts the reproducibility of MtL experiments is the lack of details with regards to the hyperparameter values required by the measures.
+Another aspect that impacts the reproducibility of MtL experiments is the lack of details with regards to the hyperparameter values required by the measures.
 Possibly, this occurs because a value is used by default.

-Tables \ref{tab:statistical}, \ref{tab:dtmodel} and \ref{tab:landmark} identify the measures that require the definition of hyperparameter values.
+Tables \ref{tab:statistical}, \ref{tab:dtmodel}, \ref{tab:landmark} and \ref{tab:miscellaneous} identify the measures that require the definition of hyperparameter values.
 Some statistical measures have specific hyperparameter values.
-All model-based and landmarking meta-features on the other hand, have hyperparameter values that affect the whole group.
+All model-based and landmarking meta-features, on the other hand, have hyperparameter values that affect the whole group.
 For the model-based, different DT algorithms can be used to induce the model and each algorithm requires additional configurations.
 For the landmarking, the validation strategy, the evaluation measure and also the algorithms hyperparameters can be modified.
-In these cases, the same set of configurations is usually adopted for all measures of the group, but not necessary by more than one author.
+In these cases, the same set of configurations is usually adopted for all measures of the group, but not necessarily by more than one author.

-Other decisions concerning the use of meta-features and summarization functions can also be seen as hyperparamters.
-For instance, how to handle the unsupported data type, as described in Subsection \ref{subsec:datatype}, and the transformation by class \citep{Castiello2005} proposed to explore the target information, affect the statistical and information-theoretic groups and can also be defined as hyperparameters.
+Other decisions concerning the use of meta-features and summarization functions can also be seen as hyperparameters.
+For instance, how to handle the unsupported data type, as described in Subsection~\ref{subsec:datatype}, and the transformation by class~\citep{Castiello2005} proposed to explore the target information, affect the statistical and information-theoretic groups and can also be defined as hyperparameters.
 Additionally, the \emph{histogram} summarization function also has a hyperparameter that defines the number of bins to represent the measures.

 In summary, the effects of such choices in the data characterization process are unknown.
-Alternatives like tuning the different parameters from the measures or evaluating the amount of information captured when using different configurations to characterize the data have not be explored.
+Alternatives, such as tuning the different parameters of the measures, using distinct instances of the same measure and evaluating the amount of information captured by them, have not been explored.